-Go to the right tool menu and select the triangle icon -> Change the name.
+Go to the right tool menu and select the triangle icon, then change the name in the box.
 This will be the name of your object when you export it:

-Now select the circle icon next to the triangle icon ->
+Now select the circle icon next to the triangle icon and click

 .mesh.xml file in a text editor and search “material”:

 Before we export, if you moved the object while editing it you will need to apply

 CTRL+A otherwise it will be placed incorrectly in-game: